 I had great weather both in the UK and in Cape Town, but if I never see those two t-shirts again, it'll be too soon!
 I didn't bring back too much but I got a pair of shoes and a cheese slicer as gifts from my mother, a bit of art stuff for me, and a new little backpack and a blouse from my sister!
 I'm a really lucky little git, I am.
 (I did buy a traditional African safety pin bracelet.)
 I was totally spoiled and I was left yearning for more family time in the UK and a dream I'll dream from time to time about possibly spending more time over there in the future.
 I caught the Front Range Shuttle to Colorado Springs Airport and was truly home!
 The weather was wonderful and not too hot and just the right amount of rain.
 Apparently I missed all the horribly hot temperatures, howling winds, and yes, cold weather in the UK, and horrendous flooding in Colorado!

 I had to include a tribute to Kent, the Garden of England, in the form of my sister's beautiful garden.
-Every day I was there I was out and about scouting for photos, and I never was disappointed.
+Every day I was there I was out and about scouting for photos, and I was never disappointed.
 The variety of flowers and plants is quite amazing, and how she remembers them all, I'll never know.
 Anyhow, it's always a delight to return to their lovely home and to wander about the garden.

 I have to say that British Airways was a challenge on this trip.
 Beginning with a horribly long delay and no one telling us what the reason was.
 Their planes appear to be old and worn and the seats not that comfortable.
 Of course I travel cattle class so perhaps that's why.
 I had issues on each of the four flights I took, anything from a passenger wearing too much perfume and choking me to seats where I couldn't move my legs and I'm only 5'4"!!
 The food wasn't bad but flying the same airline, I got the same food over and over again.